 Principles and objectives of financial management

-Financial management at Daimler consists of capital structure management, cash and liquidity management, pension asset management, market-price risk management (foreign exchange rates, interest rates, commodity prices) and credit and financial country risk management.
-Worldwide financial management is performed within the framework of legal requirements consistently for all Group entities by Treasury.
+Financial management at the Daimler Group consists of capital structure management, cash and liquidity management, market-price risk management (foreign exchange rates, interest rates and commodity prices), as well as pension-asset management and credit and financial country risk management.
+Worldwide financial management is performed within the framework of legal requirements consistently for all Group entities by the Treasury department of the Daimler Group.
 Financial management operates within a framework of guidelines, limits and benchmarks, and on the operational level is organizationally separate from other financial functions such as settlement, financial controlling, reporting and accounting.

 Capital structure management designs the capital structure for the Group and its subsidiaries.
-Decisions regarding the capitalization of financial services companies – as well as production, sales and financing companies – are based on the principles of cost-optimized and risk-optimized liquidity and capital resources.
-In addition, it is necessary to comply with restrictions on capital transactions and on the transfer of capital and currencies.
+Decisions regarding the capitalization of Daimler’s mobility, production, sales or financing companies are based on the principles of cost-optimized and risk-optimized liquidity and capital resources.

-Management of market price risks aims to minimize the impact of fluctuations in foreign exchange rates, interest rates and commodity prices on the results of the divisions and the Group.
+Management of market-price risks aims to minimize the impact of fluctuations in foreign exchange rates, interest rates and commodity prices on the earnings of the divisions and the Group.
 The Group’s overall exposure to these market-price risks is determined to provide a basis for hedging decisions, which include the definition of hedging volumes and corresponding periods, as well as the selection of hedging instruments.
-Decisions regarding the management of risks resulting from fluctuations in foreign exchange rates and commodity prices, as well as decisions on asset/liability management (liquidity and interest rates), are regularly made by the relevant committees.
+The hedging strategy is specified at the Group level and uniformly implemented in the segments.
+Decisions regarding the management of risks resulting from fluctuations in foreign exchange rates and commodity prices, as well as decisions on asset/liability management (liquidity and interest rates), are regularly made by the relevant internal committees.

-Management of pension assets includes the investment of pension assets to cover the corresponding pension obligations.
-Pension assets are legally separated from the Group’s assets and are invested primarily in funds; pension assets are not available for general business purposes.
-The funds are allocated to different asset classes such as equities, fixed-interest securities, alternative investments and real estate, depending on the expected development of pension obligations and with the help of a process for risk-return optimization.
+Management of pension assets (plan assets) includes the investment of the assets to cover the corresponding pension obligations.
+The plan assets are legally separated from the Group’s assets and are invested primarily in funds; they are not available for general business purposes.
+The plan assets are spread across various investment categories such as equities, fixed-interest securities, alternative investments and real estate, depending on the expected development of pension obligations and with the help of risk-return optimization.
 The performance of asset management is measured by comparing with defined reference indices.
-Local custodians of the pension assets are responsible for the risk management of the individual pension assets.
-The Global Pension Committee limits these risks by means of group-wide binding guidelines, whereby applicable laws are given due consideration.
+Local custodians are responsible for the risk management of the individual pension assets.
+The Global Pension and Healthcare Committee limits these risks by means of Group-wide binding guidelines.
 Additional information on pension plans and similar obligations is provided in Note 22 of the Notes to the Consolidated Financial Statements.

-The risk volume that is subject to credit risk management includes all of Daimler’s worldwide creditor positions with financial institutions, issuers of securities and customers in the financial services business and the automotive business.
-Credit risks with financial institutions and issuers of securities arise primarily from investments executed as part of our liquidity management and from trading in derivative financial instruments.
+The risk volume that is subject to credit risk management includes all of the Daimler Group’s worldwide creditor positions with financial institutions, issuers of securities, and customers in the financial services business and the automotive business.
+Credit risks with financial institutions and issuers of securities arise primarily from investments executed as part of our liquidity management and from the application of derivative financial instruments.
 The management of these credit risks is mainly based on an internal limit system that reflects the creditworthiness of the respective financial institution or issuer.
-The credit risk with customers of our automotive business relates to contracted dealerships and general agencies, other corporate customers and retail customers.
-In connection with the export business, general agencies that according to our creditworthiness analysis are not sufficiently creditworthy are generally required to provide collateral such as first-class bank guarantees.
-The credit risk with end-customers in the financial services business is managed by Daimler Financial Services on the basis of a standardized risk management process.
-In this process, minimum requirements are defined for the sales-financing and leasing business and standards are set for credit processes as well as for the identification, measurement and management of risks.
-Key elements for the management of credit risks are appropriate creditworthiness assessments, supported by statistical analyses and evaluation methods, as well as structured portfolio analysis and portfolio monitoring.
+The credit risk with customers of our automotive business results from relationships with contracted dealerships and general agencies, other corporate customers and retail customers.
+In connection with the export business, general agencies that according to our creditworthiness analyses are not sufficiently creditworthy are generally required to provide collateral such as first-class bank guarantees.
+The credit risk with end-customers in the financial services business is managed by Daimler Mobility on the basis of a standardized risk management process.
+In this process, minimum requirements are defined for the sales-financing and leasing business and standards are set for credit processes, as well as for the identification, measurement and management of risks.
+Key elements for the management of credit risks are appropriate creditworthiness assessments supported by statistical risk-classification methods, as well as structured portfolio analysis and portfolio monitoring.

-Financial country risk management includes various aspects: the risk from investments in subsidiaries and joint ventures, the risk from the cross-border financing of Group companies in risk countries and the risk from direct sales to customers in those countries.
-Daimler has an internal rating system that divides all countries in which it operates into risk categories.
-Equity capital transactions in risk countries are hedged against political risks with the use of investment protection insurance such as the German government’s investment guarantees.
-Some cross-border receivables due from customers are protected with the use of export credit insurance, first-class bank guarantees and letters of credit.
-In addition, a committee sets and restricts the level of hard-currency credits granted to financial services companies in risk countries.
+Financial country risk management includes various aspects: the risk from investments in subsidiaries and joint ventures, the risk from the cross-border financing of Group companies in risk countries, and the risk from direct sales to customers in those countries.
+The Daimler Group has an internal rating system that assigns all countries in which it operates to risk categories.
+With equity-capital transactions of considerable magnitude in risk countries, the Group generally hedges against political risks with the use of investment protection insurance such as the German government’s investment guarantees.
+Risks from cross-border receivables are partially protected with the use of export credit insurance, letters of credit and bank guarantees in favor of

-Further information on the management of market-price risk, credit-default and liquidity risk is provided in Note 32 of the Notes to the Consolidated Financial Statements.
+Further information on the management of market-price risk, credit risk and liquidity risk is provided in Note 33 of the Notes to the Consolidated Financial Statements.